Open carrying a pistol does not mean you are asking for trouble. However, there are a few things you need be aware of, if you decide to carry openly.

 The security guard is seen by a bad guy as a threat because he or she is openly a representative of protection.
 Unfortunately, that makes them automatically a target for a bad guy—which means if you carry your pistol openly, you are too.
 But again, I am not saying that you are asking for trouble.

-Third, another thing you need to be aware of is you are going to have to field questions by law enforcement and even civilians about why you are carrying.
+Third, another thing you need to be aware of when you are deciding between concealed carry vs. open carry is you are going to have to field questions by law enforcement and even civilians about why you are carrying.
 “Because I want to” is probably not going to cut it.
 Think critically why you are choosing to open carry.

 So, what about concealed carry?

 Well first of all, if you’re wearing the right clothes to conceal your weapon, no one is going to know that you are armed.
 This means if you’re sitting at your favorite diner, and a bad guy comes in, they’re not immediately going to try to disarm you.

 You will have the opportunity to evaluate a situation and determine if the bad guy has threatening intentions.

 In contrast, some bad guys might be discouraged if they walk into the same diner and see that a person is openly carrying—but it also could enrage them.
 This is a tradeoff when deciding between concealed carry vs. open carry.